shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 ## Data fixtures

-You can modify data fixtures in `src/DataFixtures/` of your project
+You can modify data fixtures in `src/DataFixtures/` of your project.

 ### Random `extId`

-If you want to add unique random `extId` for products from data fixtures you can add it in `createProduct` method of [`ProductDataFixture.php`](https://github.com/shopsys/shopsys/blob/master/project-base/src/DataFixtures/Demo/ProductDataFixture.php).
+If you want to add a unique random `extId` for products from data fixtures, you can add it in the `createProduct` method of [`ProductDataFixture.php`](https://github.com/shopsys/shopsys/blob/master/project-base/src/DataFixtures/Demo/ProductDataFixture.php).
 You can use [`Faker`](https://github.com/FakerPHP/Faker/) to generate random numbers like this:

 ```diff